Steak-and-potatoes/front-end/README.md

 - Pick a artist or band and find out interesting facts about them.
 - Finding out things about your favorite artists.
 - Look up any artist and revieve information about them.
 Login and save previous information and the ability to add and delete bands from your database.

+# This is our project choice

+**Go Chef Yourself**

+- Meal creator by ingredients
+- Helps you to figure out what you can make based on ingredients you already have.
+- Creates a meal based on ingredients.
+Find recipe by name.
+Provides random meal.